tmenguy/ha-solcast-solar/README.md

 ## Key Solcast concepts

-Solcast will produce a forecast of your solar PV generation for today, tomorrow, the day after (day 3), ... up to day 7.
+Solcast will produce a forecast of solar PV generation for today, tomorrow, the day after (day 3), ... up to day 7.
 Each of these forecasts will be in a separate sensor (see below) and the sensor value will be the total predicted solar generation for your Solcast account for each day.
 Separate sensors contain peak solar generation power, peak solar generation time, and various forecasts of next hour, 30 minutes, etc.